-Chris was once sacked from a BBC TV series for writing a script that was ‘too funny.’
-It was the best thing that could have happened to him because he went off and wrote the ‘heart-warming’ comedy; ‘Marry Me, You Idiot’ which opened at the Jermyn Street Theatre, London in 2002 starring Lynda Bellingham.
-He followed it up with ‘Playing Away‘ which premiered to great notices at Sadler’s Wells in London in 2005 and was revived at the Frinton Festval in 2011.
+I was once sacked from a BBC TV series for writing a script that was ‘too funny.’
+The producer who sacked me said I should be writing comedy.
+It was the best thing that could have happened to me in a way because I went off and wrote the ‘heart-warming’ comedy; ‘Marry Me, You Idiot’ which opened at the Jermyn Street Theatre, London in 2002 starring the late and lovely Lynda Bellingham.
+My next play was ‘Playing Away‘ which premiered to great notices at Sadler’s Wells in London in 2005 and was revived at the Frinton Summer Festival in 2011, where it was great to find myself on a playbill with Neil Simon, Alan Ayckbourn and Henry James!

 A comedy about men, women friendship and the love/hate relationship between the English and the French